Binary-Boys/tintumol-ai/README.md

 For Software:
 - Languages used Python
 - Frameworks used Pygame
-- Libraries used Pygame ,gen ai
+- Libraries used Pygame ,gen ai, gTTs, speech_recognition, PIL
 - [Tools used]

 ### Implementation